-The user agent strings to block from accessing your site.
-You don't have to enter the whole UA string, just a part of it.
+User agents toThe user agent strings to block from accessing your site.
+You don't have to enter the whole UAblockstring, just a part of it.
 The default setting includes several usual suspects.

 You can type new entries by clicking at the end of the list, type the entry and press ENTER to accept it.
 Delete items using the X button next to each entry.